 Plot and structure are the "big picture" ingredients of fiction.
 A good plot can turn a novel into a page-turner.
 The right structure will make a story more resonant and compelling and amplify its themes.

 "Creating a successful structure or plot for a story or a novel can be especially challenging for writers,” says instructor Elaine Beale.
 "But without a good grasp of these ingredients, many writers find themselves stuck."

-In addition to doing in-class exercises, between session one and two, there’ll be a homework assignment that will allow you to try your hand at plotting and structuring a story or novel.
-In class two, we’ll discuss those assignments and provide feedback on your work.
+In addition to doing in-class exercises, there will be homework assignments that will allow you to try your hand at plotting and structuring a story or novel.
+We’ll discuss those assignments in class and provide feedback on your work.